REVRBE/imgui-cheat-loader/README.md

   ✅ Added nice colorways (Cinder + 6 custom ones)

-  ✅ Add "days left" to rank VIP to track subscriptions. (or other rank)
+  ✅ Add "days left" to rank VIP to track subscriptions. (currently has to manually add it to each VIP - next I'll create .php script for doing it automaticly.)

   ✅ Added TLS/SSL encryption